oneapi-src/oneDPL/documentation/library_guide/overview.rst

 =================

-* For ``transform_exclusive_scan``, ``transform_inclusive_scan`` algorithms, the result of the unary operation should be convertible to the type of the initial value if (one is provided), otherwise it is convertible to the type of values in the processed data sequence: (``std::iterator_traits<IteratorType>::value_type``).
+* For ``transform_exclusive_scan``, ``transform_inclusive_scan`` algorithms, the result of the unary operation should be convertible to the type of the initial value if one is provided, otherwise it is convertible to the type of values in the processed data sequence: (``std::iterator_traits<IteratorType>::value_type``).
 * The definition of lambda functions used with parallel algorithms should not depend on preprocessor macros that makes it different for the host and the device.
 Otherwise, the behavior is undefined.